 Well, fake followers skew your engagement metrics, making it difficult to come up with a thought-out content plan for your client’s Instagram audience.

-Related article: How to Clean Up Instagram From Bots And Dead Accounts?
+✨ Related article: How to Clean Up Instagram from Bots and Dead Accounts

 2. It helps you understand their content strategy

-You need answers to questions like
+You need answers to questions such as the following:

 - What’s the best performing content?